nikolausmayer/cmake-templates/generic-ros-catkin-cmake-example/README.md

-generic-ros-cmake-example
+generic-ros-catkin-cmake-example
 ====================================

- A generic ROS+CMake skeleton for C++
+ A generic ROS+Catkin skeleton for C++